leonardopuleggi/GWT-HAR-Parser/README.md

-Small Java app that read HAR files with GWT RPC request and attemps to serialize/deserialize the requests/responses
+Small Java app that reads HAR files with GWT RPC requests and attemps to serialize/deserialize the requests/responses

 ## Building